miaowing/x-cache/README.md

 ### new LruXCache(limit)

 Create a new cache instance using LRU cache algorithm.
 * limit: limit the size of cache

+### new LfuXCache(limit)

+Create a new cache instance using LFU cache algorithm.
+* limit: limit the size of cache

 ### new FifoXCache(limit)